 The RHC Child Development Center works to encourage children to make positive choices during the day.
-Staff uses positive reinforcement, redirection, and other developmentally appropriate methods when working with the children.
+The strategies staff use when working with children include: Positive redirection, Limitsetting, Natural and logical consequences, Problem-solving and role-play, and other developmentally appropriate methods.
 Children are encouraged to "use their words" to voice their feelings and needs.
 We do not use corporal punishment, such as shaking or hitting, and do not engage in psychological abuse or coercion.

 Discipline is a complex topic and is defined differently by everyone.
 We approach discipline in positive terms.
 We see discipline as a structure through which a child's involvement helps them become responsible for their actions toward others and towards school property.
 For the younger child, redirecting words to explain the adult's actions gives the child a clear message about acceptable or unacceptable behavior.
 Discipline is only effective when consistent age-appropriate limits exist, meaningful language to express their feelings, and a healthy environment.
 With gentle adult guidance, children gain the confidence to express themselves to work through difficult situations.